vruusmann/openscoring.io/_posts/2022-07-14-sklearn_chaid_pmml.md

 If two or more features appear collinear for some subset (ie. not collinear for the training dataset as a whole, but collinear for some segment of it), then the winner is picked randomly.

 The [`CHAID`](https://github.com/Rambatino/CHAID) package provides the `CHAID.Tree` class, which codifies a complete and highly parameterizable CHAID algorithm implementation.
-However, its API is rather uncommon and is lacking some key interactions points.
+However, its API is rather uncommon and lacks some key interactions points.

 The [`sklearn2pmml`](https://github.com/jpmml/sklearn2pmml) package version 0.84 provides `sklearn2pmml.tree.chaid.CHAIDClassifier` and `sklearn2pmml.tree.chaid.CHAIDRegressor` models, which make the `CHAID.Tree` class embeddable into Scikit-Learn pipelines, and commandable via familiar `fit(X, y)` and `predict(X)` methods.